-What is the Difference Between a Residential and Commercial Electrician?
+What is the Difference Between a Residential and Commercial Electrician’s Work?

 Residential electricians are also known as home electricians.
-They are skilled and licensed professionals who inspect, install, maintain, and repair various electrical systems at home.
+They are skilled and licensed professionals who inspect, install, maintain, and repair various electrical systems in your home.
 Depending on their level of expertise, they may also lead entire teams and plan diagram projects.

-Typically, the duties of electrical contractors include, but are not limited to, the following:
+Typically, the duties of residential electricians include, but are not limited to, the following:

-• Installation of lighting, appliances, air conditioners, generators, new circuits, and other electrical components
+- Installation of lighting fixtures, appliances, air conditioners, generators, new circuits, and other electrical components.

-• Inspection and testing of electrical installations, switches, fuse boards, circuit breakers, and electrical systems
+- Inspection and testing of electrical installations, switches, fuse boards, circuit breakers, and systems.

-• Interpretation of technical drawings and electrical wiring diagrams
+- Interpretation of technical drawings and electrical schematics.

-• Repair appliances, lights, switches, and wall sockets while ensuring they’re safe for use
+- Repair appliances, lights, switches, and wall sockets while ensuring they are safe for use.

-• Small and large rewiring jobs, including installation of new wiring
+- Small and large rewiring jobs, including installation of new wiring systems.

-• Issuing Electrical Compliance Certificated for electrical installations that are compliant with the necessary regulations
+- Issuing Electrical Compliance Certificate for installations that are compliant with the necessary regulations.

-• Keeping up with the current rules for electrical systems and safety
+- Keeping up with the current rules for electrical systems and safety protocols.

-What Are the Education and Licensing Requirements of a Residential Electrician?
+What Are the Educational Requirements of a Licensed Residential Electrician?

 Once a technician puts in the required hours into learning and training, they can become licensed to begin earning while they train.
 Residential electricians are further classified depending on their training and experience:

-• Apprentice: The technicians train under the supervision of an experienced professional for a few years before moving to the next level
+- Apprentice: The technicians train and gain hands-on-experience under the supervision of an experienced professional for a few years before moving to the next level.

-• Journeyman: Once they complete an apprenticeship, an electrician becomes a journeyman if approved as competent in the trade.
+- Journeyman: Once a technician completes an apprenticeship program, they become a journeyman electrician if approved as competent in the trade.

-• Master: Masters are journeymen who gain years of experience in the field.
+- Master Electrician: Masters are journeymen who gain experience after years in the field.
 They demonstrate high levels of competence throughout their work to become master electricians.

 You might think that getting professional help for your electrical projects is a waste of time and money because you can watch a tutorial and get the job done.
 While that may be the case with small DIY projects, it may not be something you want to do with your home’s entire electrical system.

-Even when you think you can do it, you’d be safer using the expertise of a professional.
+Even when you think you can do it, you’d be safer using the expertise of a licensed residential electrician.
 Here are the reasons why:

 Safety

 Electrical work is dangerous, and thousands of non-fatal electrocutions happen each year.
-If something goes wrong as you handle your electrical project independently, you’ll have no one to blame but yourself.
-Becoming a general electrician requires almost 100 hours of classroom training and over 8,000 hours of practice.
+If something goes wrong as you handle your residential electrical project independently, you’ll have no one to blame but yourself.
+Becoming a residential electrician requires almost 100 hours of classroom training and over 8,000 hours of practice.

 Besides, it’s illegal to work on electrical systems without a license.
 If your inexperience leads to a house fire, your insurance may not compensate you for the loss.
 Other issues could arise, such as sustaining injuries from mishandling the tools or system.